Chart Color Schemes

 Health performance in Hackham is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

 Health data indicates significant health challenges in Hackham, as assessed by AreaSearch.
 Mortality rates and chronic condition prevalence are substantial, affecting both younger and older age groups.
-Private health cover is low at approximately 48% of the total population (~2,396 people), compared to 52.7% across Greater Adelaide and a national average of 55.7%.
+Private health cover is low, at approximately 48% of the total population (~2,417 people), compared to 52.7% across Greater Adelaide and a national average of 55.7%.

-The most prevalent medical conditions are mental health issues (11.4%) and arthritis (10.2%), with 57.1% of residents reporting no medical ailments, compared to 67.9% in Greater Adelaide.
-Working-age population health is notably challenging due to high chronic condition rates.
-Hackham has a higher proportion of seniors aged 65 and over at 23.3% (1,151 people), compared to 19.3% in Greater Adelaide.
-Health outcomes among seniors present some challenges, aligning with national rankings for the general population.
+Mental health issues and arthritis were found to be the most common medical conditions, affecting 11.4 and 10.2% of residents respectively.
+However, 57.1% of residents reported having no medical ailments, compared to 67.9% across Greater Adelaide.
+The working-age population faces significant health challenges due to elevated chronic condition rates.
+Hackham has a higher proportion of seniors, with 22.8% of residents aged 65 and over (1,137 people), compared to 19.2% in Greater Adelaide.
+While health outcomes among seniors are broadly in line with national rankings, there are some challenges in this age group.

 Frequently Asked Questions - Health